 Should, however, owners wish to have their loans immediately returned to England, this can be arranged for: but obviously the transport across France and the Channel is a slow one under present circumstances and offers many war risks.
 Hence I personally incline to the opinion that the Chatsworth loans are safest where they now are – in a neutral country, taken care of and secured in every way.

 The duke opted to have his pictures stored in Milan, and they were safely returned to Chatsworth on 5 November 1946, over a year after the end of hostilities.
 Arthur Pollen’s younger brother Anthony recorded, in the first draft of the postscript to his book The Great Gunnery Scandal (a section that was edited out in the published book), that his brother had taken the same option as Chatsworth, and that the Pollen madonna was duly returned in perfect condition after the war.
+While in Milan in 1939, the drawing was, in common with many of the exhibits, photographed by Alinari of Florence.

 It was lent a second time, in 1950-51, to a loan exhibition at the Royal Academy in London, the last time it was shown in public until the Paris and New York shows of 2003.